Bhusting/LexicalAnalyzer/README.md

 test01.txt is run through the lexical analyzer.
 The output is put in test02.txt.
 The analyzer puts the tokens in testExtra.txt

+To run;
+  Enter "go build go-hunter-power.go" in the terminal.
+  Then enter "go run go-hunter-power.exe test01.txt" in the terminal.